Viper442/weightlifting/README.md

 post the textbox next to.
 It must match a column header from the training log.

+Alternatives for YDATA are :default, top, bottom, which will place the label at the predefined locations.

 > note:
 > If no lift matching YDATA occured on the date, then it will use a default
 > location to place the textbox.